madihaiqbal/privacy_policy_for_zerbam/privacy_policy.md

 - Relationship status
 - Education level

-Your email and password are encrypted and securely stored.
+Your personal data is encrypted and securely stored.
 We do not share this information with any third party, nor do we use it for any form of marketing purposes.
 The following information including Date of birth, Socioeconomic status, Birth order, Gender, Relationship status, and Education level may be used for analysis without revealing your identity.

 ### b.
 Assessment Data
 Our app includes self-evaluation tools, such as: